-The Array prototype object is itself an array; its [[Class]] is "Array", and it has a length property (whose initial value is +0) and the special [[DefineOwnProperty]] internal method described in 15.4.5.1.
+The Array prototype object is itself an array; it has an [[NativeBrand]] internal property with value NativeArray, and it has a length property (whose initial value is +0) and the special [[DefineOwnProperty]] internal method described in 15.4.5.1.

 In following descriptions of functions that are properties of the Array prototype object, the phrase “this object” refers to the object that is the this value for the invocation of the function.
-It is permitted for the this to be an object for which the value of the [[Class]] internal property is not "Array".
+It is permitted for the this to be an object which does not have an [[NativeBrand]] internal property with value NativeArray.

 NOTE The Array prototype object does not have a valueOf property of its own; however, it inherits the valueOf property from the standard built-in Object prototype Object.